googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker102/_index.md

 ## Cleanup

-Run the below command to remove all the components of this tutorial:
+Run the command below to remove all the components of this tutorial:

 ```bash
 kubectl delete namespace mm102-tutorial
 ```

+{{% alert title="Note" color="info" %}}
-Note that this will still keep the Open Match core running in open-match namespace for reuse by the other exercises.
+This will still keep the Open Match core running in `open-match` namespace for reuse by the other exercises.
+{{% /alert %}}

 ## What Next

 Given that a Ticket can only pick one game-mode, the Matchmaker implemented so far generate Matches from completely partitioned Tickets, where a Ticket is only considered for a game-mode.
-Next, we can learn how to [use the default evaluator]({{< relref "../DefaultEvaluator/_index.md" >}}) to handle scenarios where a Ticket may be specify multiple game mode preferences and hence may be picked by more than one MatchFunction.
+Next, we can learn how to [use the default evaluator]({{< relref "../DefaultEvaluator/_index.md" >}}) to handle scenarios where a Ticket may specify multiple game mode preferences and hence may be picked by more than one MatchFunction.